Tamas-Gavlider/WanderRoads/README.md

 - Add Country - The component allows users to select and add a country to their visited countries list.
 - Change Theme Song - The component allows users to upload and update their profile's theme song.
 - Edit Status - The component allows users to update their status on their profile.
-- Profile - The component is used to display a user's profile page, including personal information, posts, visited countries, travel preferences, and other editable fields.
+- Profile - The component is used to display a user's profile page, including personal information, posts, visited countries, travel preferences, recommendations and other editable fields.
 - Profile Image Change Form - The  component is a form used for updating the profile image of a user.
 - Profiles - The component is displaying a list of users, with search and sorting capabilities.
 - Username Form - The component allows users to update their username.